awsdocs/aws-resource-access-manager-user-guide/doc_source/using-cloudwatch-events.md

 When you create an event pattern, the source is `aws.ram`\.

+**Note**
+Take care writing code that depends on these events\.
+These events are not guaranteed, but are emitted on a best effort basis\.
+If an error occurs when AWS RAM attempts to emit an event, the service tries several more times\.
+However, it can time out and result in the loss of that specific event\.

 For more information, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.